WilliamMajanja/wajibika-mazingira/README.md

 ## 🚀 Core Capabilities

--   **Secure AI Backend**: Uses Netlify Functions to protect the Gemini API key, ensuring it's never exposed to the browser.
+-   **Multi-Modal AI Backend**: Uses a versatile Netlify Function to securely handle requests for text generation, image analysis, audio transcription, and text-to-speech with various Gemini models.
--   **Dynamic AI Assessment Generation**: Create detailed reports for various impact categories.
+-   **Dynamic AI Assessment Generation**: Create detailed reports with standard or deep-analysis modes.
--   **Customizable PDF Reports**: Add project proponents and optional assessor details for official documentation.
+-   **Visual Evidence Analysis**: Upload and analyze images for environmental context.
+-   **Multi-Mode Chat**: Switch between fast, smart, search-grounded, and map-grounded conversation modes.
+-   **Accessible Communication**: Use voice-to-text for input and text-to-speech for output.
 -   **Secure & Private Storage**: All data is stored exclusively in the browser via `localStorage`.
--   **Real-time Streaming Chat**: Get instant, streaming responses from the specialized AI assistant.
 -   **Fully Responsive**: A seamless experience on desktop, tablet, and mobile devices.

 ---